 Perimenopause is the time in a woman’s reproductive life when estrogen and progesterone naturally decline.
 This causes irregular ovulation and periods before they stop altogether, signaling menopause.
 Typically, perimenopause lasts about four years, but some women can go through it for much longer.

-The average age of the onset of perimenopause is 47, with 51 being the average age of the final menstrual period.
+The of the onset of perimenopause is 47, with 51 being the average age of the final menstrual period.
 Perimenopause ends — and menopause begins — when you haven’t had a period for 12 months.

 Symptoms of perimenopause may include: